-We are continuing to reach out to our commercial customers that were found noncompliant with RIGL 46-13-22 Cross Connection Control and the RI Department of Health containment backflow device requirement.
+We are continuing to reach out to our commercial and large residential customers regarding annual testing of backflow devices as required by RIGL 46-13-22 Cross Connection Control and the RI Department of Health containment backflow device regulations.
 The regulatory backflow requirements focus on the protection of the public water system through "containment" approach.
 Containment requires the installation of an appropriate backflow prevention device directly following the meter or service isolation valve in the immediate vicinity where the water service enters the building or meter enclosure.
 Rhode Island plumbing code also requires the installation of thermal expansion appurtenances in conjunction with the backflow device installation.
-Our commercial customers have been receiving written notification to provide a schedule for compliance installation of these devices.
-Overall customer response to installation of the required containment backflow device has been good and the program is waning completion as the remaining customers acquiesce to the law.
-As a reminder, customers do not need to receive notification to take action towards installation of a containment backflow device.
-It is advisable though to contact our office prior to accomplishing the installation to assure the full containment backflow requirements will be met.
+Annual testing of containment backflow prevention devices is also required.
+Our commercial and large residential customers have been receiving written notification to provide test report forms from certified testers for these devices.
+Overall customer response to annual testing of the required containment backflow device has been good as customers acquiesce to the law.
+As a reminder, customers do not need to receive notification to take action towards installation and testing of a containment backflow device.
+It is advisable though to contact our office prior to accomplishing the installation of a backflow device to assure the full containment backflow requirements will be met.
 Everyone's cooperation in this program is essential to assure compliance requirements are completed to meet the merit of the law and the protection of the public water system from the potential of contamination.
-If the required device has already been installed at your property, please contact us at 401-821-9300 to set up an appointment to have one of our field representatives perform a verification inspection.
+If a new backflow device has been installed at your property, please contact us at

+401-821-9300 to set up an appointment to have one of our field representatives perform a verification inspection.